-I have co-founded HumanMachine and Improbotics, two “artificial intelligence improvised theatre technology companies”, in partnership with Kory Mathewson.
-We are both improvisers and researchers in AI and thus believe in an interdisciplinary approach to the arts and sciences.
-Our vision is to explore new forms of human theatre through the help of state-of-the-art research in artificial intelligence and robotics, and to highlight what is uniquely human, guided by of artistic collaboration.
-I see the skill of theatrical improvisation is one of the highest forms of human intelligence, and by confronting humans to the incongruity of machines on the stage, we can create new opportunities for absurdist comedy5, cross-cultural connection6 and interactive story-telling9.
+As a theatre maker and a researcher in AI, I believe in an interdisciplinary approach to the arts and sciences.
+My vision is to explore new forms of human theatre through the help of state-of-the-art research in artificial intelligence and robotics, and to highlight what is uniquely human, guided by of artistic collaboration.
+I see the skill of theatrical improvisation as one of the highest forms of human intelligence, and by confronting humans to the incongruity of machines on the stage, we can create new opportunities for absurdist comedy5, cross-cultural connection6 and interactive story-telling9.